SujalHansda/Clipher-backend/README.md

 Backend made using NodeJs and ExpressJs.

-Used PostgreSQL as database, and hosted the backend service and database in [Render](https://render.com/)
+Used PostgreSQL as database, and hosted the backend service and database on [Render](https://render.com/)